jeffhammond/vapaa/README.md

 ## Building

 Much to the hate of Jeff, I have added a CMake build system.
+For any CMake related questions please bother Jorge (jorge.galvezvallejo@anu.edu.au).
 Simply:

 ```
 mkdir build